git-ftp/git-ftp/man/git-ftp.1.md

 :	Syncs your current Git checked out branch with a remote host.

 `catchup`
 :	Uploads the .git-ftp.log file only.
-We have already uploaded the files to remote host with a different programm and want to remember its state by uploading the .git-ftp.log file.
+We have already uploaded the files to remote host with a different program and want to remember its state by uploading the .git-ftp.log file.

 `show`
 :	Prints the last uploaded commit log.